Skip to content

 This runs only the checks tasks for the assets tagged with quality_tag while excluding other task types.

-Combining Tags, Downstream, and Task Types
+Combining Exclude Tag and Task Types

 bash

-bruin run --tag critical_tag --downstream --only main
+bruin run --downstream --only checks

 Examples